 By partnering with Alaska Natives near and around Nome, Moses’ home town, the exhibition experience will be enriched by the inclusion of community member interpretations and stories.
 The centering of Native voice in this exhibition will reconnect these incredible works to their origin, while at the same time provide visitors a meaningful view into the lived experiences which Moses so eloquently captured.

-This exhibition is supported by a $20,000 National Endowment for Arts Art Works grant.
-This is one of 1015 grants nationwide, and one of twelve in the state of New Mexico.
+This exhibition is supported by a $20,000 National Endowment for Arts Art Works grant and is one of 1015 grants nationwide, and one of twelve in the state of New Mexico.

 Above all works by James Kivetoruck Moses (Inupiaq)